georgenavarro1802/cars/README.md

 * Write unit tests, ideally before the code itself.
 * Model the data using objects, and rewrite the database related methods using classes / OOP instead.

+## All goals and bonus points items have been met and you can see the implentation in source code.
+## Also, i created another command argument parser (-ly) that is pointing to a function that performs a filter by year, and show a car's list by year (filtering search)